Merritt Beason: College career

 Beason started her college volleyball career at the University of Florida, where she was an All-SEC and AVCA All-Southeast Region honoree in 2022, as well as an All-SEC Freshman Team selection in 2021.

 She transferred to Nebraska following two years at Florida.
 Her first season as a Husker, she averaged 3.76 kills per set and a .282 hitting percentage and earned All-Big Ten and AVCA first-team All-American Honours.
 She helped lead her team to the National Championship match, where they lost to the Texas Longhorns.
 She was also AVCA North Regional Player of the Year.
 In her senior year, she started all 36 matches and averaged 2.78 kills per set with a .233 hitting percentage, and was named to the All-Big Ten team again.

 While at Nebraska, Beason won two Big Ten Conference Titles with her team.
 She was a captain of the Nebraska squad and participated in Volleyball Day in Nebraska which set a world record for attendance at a women's sporting event.
 She graduated in 2024 with a degree in Child, Youth and Family Studies.

 Professional career

 Beason was drafted to the Atlanta Vibe of the Pro Volleyball Federation in November 2024, as the number one pick in the draft.
 The team lost in the semi-finals of the 2025 PVF Championships.
 Beason was selected for and played in the league's inaugural All-Star match.

-She transferred to the Omaha Supernovas in the 2025 season, where her former collegiate coach John Cook was now General Manager and part owner.
+She signed with the Omaha Supernovas in the 2025 season, where her former collegiate coach John Cook is now General Manager and part owner.